-Project Sub-component Target Activities Outputs Outcome Goal/ impact Methodology for Measuring Results Baseline indicator Target after completion of Project new techniques for pumping sub-surface water. b) construct water ponds, They agree to contribute 20% of the cost, c) Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR. reduced by adopting solar technology. therefore, pay more attention to increase crop yield and Farm income. b) A data collection form will be designed to measure water saving due to trainings, c) The forms used for baseline and impact surveys in case of Water conservation will also be used for trainees.
-Same data analysis will be carried out here as in WSPs (1).
+Project Sub-component Target Activities Outputs Outcome Goal/ impact Methodology for Measuring Results Baseline indicator Target after completion of Project 13 700 on-site training of farmers in adaptation of new techniques for pumping sub-surface water. a) 5,000 small farmers mobilized to construct water ponds b) They agree to contribute 20% of the cost c) Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR Irrigation water Pumping cost will be reduced by adopting solar technology. &gt; 2,000 trainings conducted.
+The cropping intensity will be enhanced.
+Farmers of the project area will be educated in the modern techniques being adopted in Agriculture and therefore, pay more attention to increase crop yield and Farm income. d) Adopting the Sampling formula/ sample of trained farmer farmer will be surveyed e) A data collection form will be designed to measure water saving due to trainings f) The forms used for baseline and impact surveys in case of WSP will also be used for trainees Same data analysis will be carried out here as in WSPs (1)